aaron-grau/curic/react/projects/todo_redux/README.md

 The `Root` component serves to wrap your `App` component with a `Provider`.
 The `Provider` gives all of your components access to your `Store`, allowing them to read the application state and dispatch actions.

-This component is very easy to write.

 + Create a file `components/root.jsx`
 + Import React and the `react-redux` `Provider`
 + Even though you haven't written your `App` component yet, import it
 + This component can be a functional component, receiving (and destructuring) its props (your `Store`) as an argument, and returning a block of `jsx` code.

-Your `Root` will probably end up looking like the following:
+Your `Root` should look like the following:
 ```javascript
 const Root = ({store}) => (
   <Provider store={store}>